-Dr. Melanie Cerone is a licensed psychologist and Certified Professional Dog Trainer.
+Dr. Melanie Cerone (she/her) is a licensed psychologist and Certified Professional Dog Trainer.
 She earned a master’s degree in clinical psychology and her PhD in counseling psychology from Temple University.
 Melanie holds graduate certificates in Applied Behavior Analysis and Organizational Behavior Management from the Florida Institute of Technology and a certificate in Applied Animal Behavior from the University of Washington.

 Melanie serves on the board of directors of the American Psychological Association’s Section on Human Animal Interaction: Research & Practice (Division 17) where she is a member of the Position Statements, Competencies and Ethics committee.
 The HAI Section is dedicated to professional and scholarly activities that advance the understanding of human-animal interactions as they relate to psychology.
 Her committee work focuses on developing practice guidelines for professionals employing animal-assisted interventions.